This page describes Access Transparency and how to enable Access Transparency logs.

 What’s included in the logs?

-Access Transparency logs are generated when people working for Google access data uploaded by you into an Access Transparency supported service (for example, viewing one of the labels on your Compute Engine instance), except when:
+Access Transparency logs are generated if Google staff accesses data that you uploaded into a supported GCP service (for example, viewing one of the labels on your Compute Engine instance), except when:

 - You grant the person accessing the data permission via your Cloud Identity and Access Management